 Such questions are asked on the exams in the following manner:

 Notice the way these questions are framed.
-Aren’t they different from the fact based ones?
-These questions are asking you to make those implied conclusions and inferences.
+Aren’t they different from the fact-based ones?
+These questions ask you to make those implied conclusions and inferences.

 Such questions evaluate your ability to understand the role, function, or purpose of a specific highlighted word, sentence, or idea in the passage.
 To solve such questions, you are required to read the context in which that specific idea or word is used to get to the right answer.